NotEnoughQOL/NotEnoughQOL/README.md

 2. Extract the folder
 3. Open the folder until you get to the one named exactly "NotEnoughQOL"
 4. Move the "NotEnoughQOL" folder into .minecraft/config/ChatTriggers/modules
 5. If your folder is not named EXACTLY "NotEnoughQOL" then it WILL NOT WORK.
-PLEASE STOP DMING ME ABOUT THIS.
-READ.
 6. Run '/ct load' in-game
 7. Done!